+

 How many glasses are in a bottle of wine?

-When pouring a wine glass, we usually consider it to be 5 or 6 fl oz.
+When pouring a sparkling wine glass, we usually consider it to be 5 or 6 fl oz.
 (150–180 ml).
 A bottle will serve about 5 or 6 wine glasses(roughly 5 fluid ounces per serving) in your average bottle.

 Though sometimes large format bottles such as 1L and bigger could have more than 7 wine glasses depending on the pour!